wp-plugins/fbgallery/readme.txt

 * First release

 == Upgrade Notice ==
+= 1.5 =
+Fixed pagination isssue on album page.
+Pagination by date is now optional, by default it is off.
+If you are using it you will have to turn it back on in the settings.
 = 1.4 =
 Corrects an issue where the album page was not loading = 1.3 =